RebootGames/ZSL-Eco-Warriors/Game text.md

 Button 1: Phone is thrown in landfill.
 Button 2: Electricity is used to charge the phone.
-[X] Button 3: Phones are sold.
+[X] Button 3: Mines are constructed.

 Slide 8